Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-temporal pins are the meta; every"-thing" is quantum (both sspacettime) a good way to play; the next games' (shyam)rules depend on the prior probabilities my porn dies at /.(1|8)/; whichever's closest to my initial condition #poo toggles whether, or not, porn can be rewound my porn checkmates your king brahmanas can become devas chariots swap manoeuvrable c̄ elephants' tally whacker
+temporal pins are the meta; every"-thing" is quantum (both sspacettime) a good way to play; the next games' (shyam)rules depend on the prior probabilities my porn dies at /.(1|8)/; whichever's closest to my initial condition #poo toggles whether, or not, porn can be rewound (snakes & ladders #chordsspace #killz #ttime) my porn checkmates your king brahmanas can become devas chariots swap manoeuvrable c̄ elephants' tally whacker